-- 1. Any faculty, staff or student who has information that a residential student may be a missing person must notify the University of New Hampshire Law School Security Division, or their designee, as soon as possible and no later than 24 hours after they determine a student may be missing. - 2.
-The security division shall gather information about the student from the reporting person and from the student's acquaintances (i.e. Clothing, physical description, where student may be, vehicle description if applicable, mental health status, physical well-being, update to date photo, and class schedules, etc.).
+- 1. Any faculty, staff or student who has information that a residential student may be a missing person must notify the UNH-M Security Services as soon as possible and no later than 24 hours after they determine a student may be missing. - The UNH-M Security Services shall gather information about the student from the reporting person and from the student's acquaintances (i.e. Clothing, physical description,

+- where student may be, vehicle description if applicable, mental health status, physical well-being, update to date photo, and class schedules, etc.).
 Appropriate campus faculty and/or staff shall be notified to aid in the search for the student. - 3.
-No later than 24 hours after determining that a residential student has been missing for 24 hours, the University of New Hampshire Law School Security Division or their designee shall notify the missing person contact.
+No later than 24 hours after determining that a residential student has been missing for 24 hours, the UNH-M Security Services or their designee shall notify the missing person contact.
 For students that are under 18 and not emancipated a parent(s) or guardian will also be notified that the student is believed to be missing. - 4.
-In all cases when the student is declared missing by the security division after an initial investigation and in consultation with UNHPD and other law enforcement agencies as appropriate, UNHPD will coordinate with the UNH office of media relations to provide information to the media that is designed to obtain public assistance in the search for any missing student.
-The coordination will insure that investigations are not impeded by the release of information.
-The Concord Police Department will partner with local media sources to publish information regarding the missing student from the UNH Law School in Concord. - 5.
-Regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor, UNHPD will inform the local law enforcement agency with jurisdiction that a student has been missing within 24 hours.
+In all cases when the student is declared missing by UNH-M Security Services after an initial investigation and in consultation with other law enforcement agencies as appropriate, UNHPD will coordinate with the UNH office of media relations to provide information to the media that is designed to obtain public assistance in the search for any missing student.
+The coordination will insure that investigations are not impeded by the release of information. - 5.
+Regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor, UNH-M Security Services will inform the local law enforcement agency with jurisdiction that a student has been missing within 24 hours.